Model Context Protocol: The Open Standard for AI Integrations

 |---|---|

-| What is MCP? | An open standard by Anthropic that connects AI applications with tools, data, and APIs via a unified protocol – like USB-C for AI. |
+| What is MCP? | An open standard from Anthropic that connects AI applications to tools, data and APIs through a unified protocol – like USB-C for AI. |

-| Architecture | Three-tier: Hosts manage clients, clients connect 1:1 with servers.
-JSON-RPC 2.0 as the messaging format. |
+| Architecture | Three tiers: hosts manage clients, and clients connect 1:1 with servers.
+JSON-RPC 2.0 is the messaging format. |

-| Server Primitives | Tools (actions), Resources (read-only context data), Prompts (user-controlled templates). |
+| Server primitives | Tools (actions), Resources (read-only context data) and Prompts (user-controlled templates). |

-| Client Primitives | Sampling (requesting LLM completions), Elicitation (structured user input), Roots (file system boundaries). |
+| Client primitives | Sampling (requesting LLM completions), Elicitation (structured user input) and Roots (file system boundaries). |

-| Transport | stdio for local subprocesses, Streamable HTTP for remote servers with session management and resumability. |
+| Transport | stdio for local subprocesses; Streamable HTTP for remote servers, with session management and resumability. |

-| Ecosystem | SDKs in 9+ languages, supported by Claude, VS Code, Cursor, Gemini CLI, Amazon Q, and many others; for ChatGPT, the scope currently depends on the plan and mode. |
+| Ecosystem | SDKs in 9+ languages, supported by Claude, VS Code, Cursor, Gemini CLI, Amazon Q and many others; for ChatGPT, the scope currently depends on the plan and mode. |

-| Security | Four core principles: User Consent, Data Privacy, Tool Safety, LLM Sampling Controls.
+| Security | Four core principles: User Consent, Data Privacy, Tool Safety and LLM Sampling Controls.
 Human-in-the-loop is mandatory. |

-| Best Practices | Focused servers, precise tool descriptions, strict input validation, no sensitive data via Elicitation. |
+| Best practices | Focused servers, precise tool descriptions, strict input validation, and no sensitive data via elicitation. |

-| Future | Growing ecosystem with enterprise adoption.
-New features (Elicitation, Tasks) and broad industry support. |
+| Future | A growing ecosystem with enterprise adoption, new features (Elicitation, Tasks) and broad industry support. |